1966 Ford GT40 Mk II

 Chassis P/1032 continues to cover laps at the 1966 24 Hours of Le Mans, even after losing its rear clamshell.
 Courtesy of The Henry Ford.

 Despite the challenges P/1032 dealt with in the race, the GT40 Mk II as a model proved to be a potent racecar, finally delivering for the Blue Oval—and doing so in impressive fashion.
-Three GT40 Mk IIs would finish the race: Holman-Moody’s #5 car driven by Bucknum and Hutcherson, the sister car to P/1032, finished 3rd; Shelby American #1 car driven by Ken Miles and Denny Hulme finished 2nd; and Shelby American’s #2 car driven by Bruce McLaren and Chris Amon finished 1st.
+Three GT40 Mk IIs would finish the race: Holman-Moody’s #5 car driven by Bucknum and Hutcherson, the sister car to P/1032, finished 3rd; Shelby American's #1 car driven by Ken Miles and Denny Hulme finished 2nd; and Shelby American’s #2 car driven by Bruce McLaren and Chris Amon finished 1st.

 For Ford, it was the first-ever win at Le Mans, and the 1-2-3 finish sent a powerful message to the racing world.
 Ford’s win with the new GT40 Mk IIs closed the book on Ferrari, ending their streak of six consecutive wins at Le Mans, and started what would be Ford’s own multi-year run of dominance: they would go on to win again in 1967, 1968, and 1969.
 After that, the Blue Oval would sit out the legendary endurance race until 2016, the 50th anniversary of the marque’s famous 1966 win.
 Ford’s highly successful return was spearheaded, of course, by the new GT—the modern-day incarnation of the legendary GT40.